CVilares/ci-python/README.md

 8- Your URL will be displayed above "Source

-To deploy the website to Heroku, follow these steps:
+To deploy the website to HEROKU, follow these steps:

 1- Create or log in to your Heroku account.